ptomulik/testmd/README.md

 instance properly.
 It also maintains resources that can't be handled by other resource types.

-As an example of system resources maintained by `apachex_instance` one can take the `freebsd` provider which maintains a configuration file called `/etc/rc.conf.d/${apache_name}_instances.conf`.
+As an example of system resources maintained by **apachex_instance** one can take the `freebsd` provider which maintains a configuration file named `/etc/rc.conf.d/${apache_name}_instances.conf`.
 The file defines a list of apache instances that should be started at boot time.
 See [wiki article](http://wiki.apache.org/httpd/RunningMultipleApacheInstances) for more details.

-Note that `apache_instance` does not start any instances by it's own and doesn't create any additional resources.
+Note that **apache_instance** does not start any instances by it's own and doesn't create any additional resources.
 It just sets soft dependence to other resources, which should be defined in manifest file for each apache instance.